dylanmarquezpr/Experiment-2/README.md

 ### 1. NORMALIZATION PROBLEM

-The Normalization Problem demonstrates how to preprocess data by subtracting the mean and dividing by the standard deviation.
-This ensures that the data has a mean of 0 and a standard deviation of 1.
-In Python, this is achieved using numpy.mean() and numpy.std() functions.
+The Normalization Problem demonstrates how to preprocess data by subtracting the overall mean and dividing by the overall standard deviation of the matrix.
+This process transforms the values so that the resulting matrix has a mean close to 0 and a standard deviation of 1.
+In Python, this is implemented using the built-in array methods .mean() and .std() applied directly to the matrix.

 #### PROCEDURE:

 1. Import NumPy.

  ```python
 import numpy as np
  ```

-2. Create a random 5×5 ndarray stored in variable X.
+2. Generate a random 5×5 matrix with values between 0 and 1.

  ```python
 random_matrix = np.random.rand(5, 5)
  ```

 3. Compute the mean and standard deviation of X.

 ```python